leon001/AIMv6/README.md

 * A proper toolchain.
 Cross-compiling toolchains works for all platforms.
 For IA32 targets, native toolchains are usable as well.

-* A `sh`-capable shell.
+* A `sh`-compatible shell.

 * `make`

 Following steps should be taken to build AIMv6.

-1. If this source tree comes from a source repository, run `autoreconf` here at the root of the source tree.
+1. If this source tree comes from a source repository, run `autoreconf --install` here at the root of the source tree.
 If not, skip this step.

 2. Run `./configure`, with parameters and environment variables according to your need.